StefanoLambiase/arduino-gesture-classifier/README.md

 ## Inspiration

-This project has been ispired by the work of:
+This project has been ispired by (and is based on) the work of:
  * Sandeep Mistry - Arduino
  * Don Coleman - Chariot Solutions